-During the fourth year residents enjoy twelve months to advance their knowledge in special interests in psychiatry.
-Each resident is assisted in the design of his or her own schedule to meet individual interests and training needs.
+Part of the fourth year is dedicated to advancing resident knowledge and experience in special interests in psychiatry.
+Each resident is assisted in the design of a personalized elective schedule to meet individual interests and training needs.
 Residents are encouraged to enhance their clinical skills, investigate areas of potential practice interest and explore opportunities for research.

 - Addiction Medicine